 Is $50,000 enough to cover your expenses?

 The expenses you incur because of identity theft may never reach past a few hundred dollars.
 And since the policy only reimburses you for the cost associated with regaining your identity you may never need more than $50,000.
 Of course, paying for their $1 million policy may seem unnecessary, but if it gives you peace of mind, then it may be the right upgraded product for you.

 You do have other protections that come from the Fair Credit Billing Act and the Electronic Fund Transfer Act (EFTA).
 These Acts help consumers limit the cost of liability to $50 (some financial institutions will no impose a cost) for fraudulent activity.

 For instance, your credit card was used and fraudulent charges of $3,000 were made.
 The Act limits your liability to $50 and the creditor would take the $2,950 loss.
 If the fraud involved your bank account, you must report the activity within 48 hours to limit your cost.
 Read more about the Electronic Funds Transfer Act consumer protections.

 My Smile Summary: Is it worth signing up for Credit Sesame?

 Credit Sesame is a free app and offers a really good credit monitoring service and a free credit score.
 The identity theft insurance is an added benefit that differentiates them with other free credit monitoring apps.
 So, it can certainly be worth signing up.
-If you want to learn more about Credit Sesame in general, you can read my entire app review first.
+If you want to learn more, you can read my entire Credit Sesame app review first.